Oakland Youth Poet Laureate

 • Applicants must be 13-18 years old

 • Poems will be judged based on Content, Craft, and Voice.
-If you are entered into the final round, applications will be additionally judged on Leadership and Performance.
+If you are advanced to the Final round, applications will be additionally judged on Leadership and Performance.

 What do you need to apply?

-• A sponsor to provide a recommendation (only when you are selected as a Finalist)
+• An adult sponsor to provide a recommendation (only if you advance to the Final round)

-If you cannot apply online, you can mail a paper application to:
+If you do not have the means to apply online, you can mail a paper application to:

 Oakland Youth Poet Laureate Submission